Kilonova-Catcher/KNC-Manual/doc/KNC_GRANDMA.md

 KNC and GRANDMA have already collaborated on several successful campaigns, including follow-up of gravitational wave events and the **SN2023wrk** supernova.
 These efforts show how professional–citizen partnerships can meaningfully advance discovery in multi-messenger astronomy.

 You can find more of KNC-GRANDMA publications [here](https://forge.in2p3.fr/projects/kilonova-catcher/wiki).
-If you need access to this website, please email the [KNC Team (grandma.knc@gmail.com)](mailto:grandma.knc@gmail.com) or contact Cristina Andrade on slack/email.
+If you need access to this website:
+1. Select Register in the upper right.
+2. When you get to the following page, make sure to select “Join an existing project” and type in “kilonova-catcher”.
+Refer to Cristina Andrade and Sarah Antier in the comment section.
+3. Then, email or contact myself through Slack to gain access